tmtsoftware/csw/docs/src/main/location.md

 @@@ note { title="async handling in scala and java examples." }

- * **scala:** `async` marks a block of asynchronous code and allows to `await` the computation till the Future is complete.
+ * **Scala:** `async` marks a block of asynchronous code and allows to `await` the computation till the Future is complete.
       For more info, please refer: https://github.com/scala/async

- * **java non-blocking example:** The code snippets use `CompletiableFuture` and it's `thenAsync`, `thenApply` methods.
+ * **Java non-blocking example:** The code snippets use `CompletiableFuture` and it's `thenAsync`, `thenApply` methods.
 This style allows to compose multiple Futures and not block the calling thread till Futures are complete.

- * **java blocking example:** The code snippets use `CompletableFuture` using `get` blocking call.
+ * **Java blocking example:** The code snippets use `CompletableFuture` using `get` blocking call.
 This style blocks the calling thread till the Future is complete.

 @@@